stevavoliajvar/stop_cloudflare/PEOPLE.md

+- It isn't just It's your settings do this.
+I checked my IP in blacklists, I've used other sites which use CF. There are no other website I use on a daily basis has such obtrusive captcha. ([gudvinr](https://twitter.com/gudvinr/status/1345658515201929216))
+- Cloudflare is annoying people with unnecessary multiple captcha filters... discouraging people from watching the website as a result.
+Recommend winred to remove Cloudflare by removing their NS records. ([gasfe](https://twitter.com/gasfe/status/1345226360688529408))
+- Yup there it is.
+It was throwing out a Cloudflare DNS resolution error before.
+All good. ([petegaines](https://twitter.com/petegaines/status/1345828293900185600))
+- Is there no status website?
+At least post on twitter when the website is under maintenance or down, rather than showing us a Cloudflare error. ([elibroftw](https://twitter.com/elibroftw/status/1345434524759547904))
+- For some reason Ugetube doesn't seem to let you connect through a VPN due to their Cloudflare config.
+I'm getting "Error 1020" Access Denied.
+If anyone else are getting this and your VPN client allows for it the solution should be to configure split tunneling.
+Lame. ([blackb3rryclu3s](https://twitter.com/Blackb3rryClu3s/status/1344999531851743233))
+- this is being blocked by cloudflare for us assies... i just tried in both opera and brave browsers also... same blocking error report. bugger. ([glennsinclair](https://twitter.com/GlennSinclair/status/1344609275549609984))
 - I am getting this error when I go to the site: Bad gateway The web server reported a bad gateway error. •Ray ID: 60bad4929a0d5f85 •Your IP address: 2600:8801:2f80:12ff:9154:5d96:49e3:d650 •Error reference number: 502 •Cloudflare Location: Las Vegas ([melanie_antonio](https://twitter.com/Melanie_Antonio/status/1345625713773142018))
 - Still getting the same error.
 However, whilst I'm certainly not 'attacking you', I am based in the UK, so Cloudflare may be just blocking me.
 Anyway, thanks for getting back and wishing you all the best! ([barrd](https://twitter.com/barrd/status/1345042258828132354))
 - Error 1020 Ray ID: 60ac85268ffdb983 • 2021-01-01 13:17:22 UTC Access denied What happened?
 This website is using a security service to protect itself from online attacks.
 Cloudflare Ray ID: 60ac85268ffdb983 • Your IP: 186.4.18.127 • Performance & security by Cloudflare ([a_school_play](https://twitter.com/A_School_Play/status/1344996646363553792))